lkkchung/Nature-of-Code/ML_CLass/readme.md

-In class assignment exercise to create a Machine Learning sketch
+Adapted machine learning in-class exercise to be my new sandwich predictor.
+Functionality is debatable.